 Suzhou is also famous thanks to its unique waterside architecture.
 Another thing that gives the city a spot on the global map is that it is a leading manufacturer of laptops.
-The city is known to be the major source of electronic products like microchips, communication components, flash and other electrical gadgets.
+The city is known to be the major source of electronic products like microchips, communication components, flash, and other electrical gadgets.
 Besides, Suzhou is also a major religious center with numerous temples scattered all over the city.
-Some of the common ones are Ding Hui Temple, Cold Mountain Temple, North Temple Pagoda, Penmen City gates and the famous Temple of mystery.
+Some of the common ones are Ding Hui Temple, Cold Mountain Temple, North Temple Pagoda, Penmen City gates, and the famous Temple of mystery.

-The Suzhou museum, Suzhou Opera Museum and Suzhou Silk Museum are some of the best places where you can find historical artifacts well preserved.
+The Suzhou Museum, Suzhou Opera Museum, and Suzhou Silk Museum are some of the best places where you can find historical artifacts well preserved.
 Considering that Suzhou is a relatively flat city, cycling is an exciting activity and you can find rental bikes especially at the hostels to enjoy a ride.
-The canals in the city are great places to enjoy an afternoon boat ride and the canal’s networks will definitely amaze you.
+The canals in the city are great places to enjoy an afternoon boat ride and the canal’s networks will amaze you.
 GuanQuian Street is a good place for explorers especially if you want to buy some local crafts and taste some local cuisine at the restaurants.

 If you are considering buying some craft items, silk, teas, and items of this nature, they are quite expensive especially if you don’t know the market well.
 Suzhou is a major producer of tea and numerous shops sell a wide range of tea varieties in the city.
 Shellfish are a major aspect of the local cuisine in addition to other delicate and light food flavors.